AICONSlab/MIRACL/docs/README.md

 ## Troubleshooting

-check reported issues (coming soon)
+check reported issues (coming soon) or reach out at:

+## References
+If you use our pipeline in your work please cite our paper:

 ## Acknowledgements